eStreamSoftware/docs-sqlpay/docs/integration/hrms/e-payroll/app-usage.md

     ![activity-center](../../../../static/img/integration/hrms/e-payroll/activity-center.png)

 - Show employee’s latest payroll
-- User can tap on it will direct user to detailed payroll information
+- User can tap on it and will be directed to detailed payroll information

 ## Side Drawer